Updated for 2022

 It is always at a very early age when people develop an interest in watching the sky and knowing what’s out there waiting for us to explore in outer space.
 It is very important as a parent to start nurturing this curiosity to help children understand our place in the universe and give them a sense of fraternity to the rest of the human race.

-If you want to directly skip to the telescope recommendations for five year old kids, click on one of the following sections:
+If you want to directly skip to the telescope recommendations for five-year-old kids, click below:

 Should kids 3 to 5 years old get a telescope?

 While there are telescopes specifically designed for children, most of the “real” telescopes are designed for 8 years old and up as they will have the ability to set them up, they can understand how to use them and they know how to take better care of their stuff.
 For kids in the 5-year-old range and younger it gets a bit more complicated as you have two possibilities: